Land Stewardship in Kansas since 1856

 Buying a side of beef can be an economical way of filling your freezer with premium beef but the process can be extremely confusing for the first time customer.
 Below is a brief outline of the steps, how it works and what you can expect.
+We offer beef by the side once a year in October, at the end of the grazing season.

 Determine your needs.
 The first thing you need to do if you are thinking of buying a cow is to determine how much beef you feel your family will consume in an average year.
 Yes, a year!
 At Geiger Farm we only send cows to butcher once a year, in October; therefore, you need to have a good estimate.
-I usually suggest that you start by figuring about how many pounds of beef you buy a month on average (ground beef, grilling steaks, roast) and multiply that by 12.
+We suggest that you start by figuring about how many pounds of beef you buy a month on average (ground beef, grilling steaks, roast) and multiply that by 12.
 This will be a good estimate for the first year and you can adjust up or down next year.
 Now that you have your number of pounds lets look at how to translate that to 'How much do I order, a whole or a side?

 How much to order.
 Before you can calculate how much beef is right for your family, you will need a brief understanding of beef weights and yields.
 Beef weight and yield is perhaps the most confusing of all the steps in buying your beef, because the weight of beef changes during different stages of processing.